Thessaly: Ottoman period

 Ottoman control began in the late 14th century with the capture of Larissa in 1392-93 and consolidated in the early 15th century.
 Nevertheless, Ottoman control was threatened throughout this era by groups of Greeks, Albanians and Aromanians who based themselves in the mountainous areas of Thessaly.
-Turahan Bey settled Turkomans in the province and founded the town of Tyrnavos.
-The territory was ruled through the Sanjak of Tirhala administrative division during the Ottoman period.
-In the 1520s the Muslims made up of 17.5% of the population of the Sanjak.
+At the time of the Ottoman conquest, the great Eastern plain of Thessaly was almost entirely depopulated as a result of the nearly continuous warfare of the previous decades.
+It was resettled by Turkish settlers from Western Anatolia and Greeks from Western Thessaly and the surrounding mountains.
+In the following decades, the population of this area grew very rapidly as a result of law and order.
+Thessaly was ruled through the Sanjak of Tirhala administrative division during the Ottoman period.
+In the 1520s, Muslims made up of 17.5% of the population of the Sanjak.